Written by Joe Rizza Friday, 19 February 2010 00:00

 Mangano and Mulvey announced a three-part initiative to combat heroin use involving enforcement, awareness and education.
 “We are stepping up our enforcement efforts, we have increased the ranks of our detective unit.
 We have over 30 law enforcement personnel now dedicated to eradicate our county from heroin sales.
 They’re going to focus on those who are leaving Nassau County, purchasing heroin and bringing it back into our county,” said Mangano.

-The law enforcement initiative, called Operation HALT (Heroin Abuse Location and Targeting), will consist of 30 members of the Nassau Police Department, with the help of other law enforcement agencies and departments, to stop the flow of heroin into the county.
+The law enforcement initiative, called Operation HALT (Heroin Abuse Location and Targeting), will consist of 30 members of the Nassau Police Department, with the help of other law enforcement agencies and department, to stop the flow of heroin into the county.
 “The Nassau County Police Department has come across more of a casual distribution network, which is heroin users who travel out of the county, purchasing heroin for personal use to distribute to friends who are also heroin users,” Mulvey said.

 According to Mangano, the heroin problem is a growing one in Nassau County.
 The county executive pointed out that in 2008, there were 211 heroin-related arrests in the county.
 The number jumped to 386 in 2009.